TPS-Coding/tps_spike/README.md

 # LEGO Robotics Python Classes for SPIKE Prime

 Welcome to the custom Python classes designed for the Tuxedo Park School FIRST LEGO League (FLL) robotics team!
-This codebase provides an easy, powerful way to control LEGO SPIKE Prime robots using Python and async programming.
+This codebase provides an easy, powerful way to control LEGO SPIKE Prime robots using Python programming.

 ## What's Included